-Point 2 significantly reduced our malware rate when we noticed that users were using too simple passwords from us.
+The latter significantly reduced the malware rate when it became apparent that our users were choosing too simple passwords.

 The login area of WordPress is basically sensitive.
-Attackers know that they can try to log in via "your-domain.de/wp-admin".
-This is then not done manually, but via so-called Brute Force attackswhich automatically try out different passwords.
+Attackers know that they can try to log in via "your-domain.com/wp-admin".
+This is not done manually, but via so-called brute force attacks, which automatically try different passwords.

-Therefore it is important that the login area is secured by default.
-At RAIDBOXES the plugin "Limit Login Attempts" is preinstalled, which automatically blocks the IP address for 20 minutes after three failed login attempts.
-This prevents attackers from trying hundreds of passwords in the first place.
-In combination with a strong password, this leads to almost one hundred percent security of the login area.
+Therefore it is important that the login area is protected by default.
+At Raidboxes you can easily set the number of login attempts yourself with the "RB Login Protector".
+This prevents attackers from trying passwords hundreds of times.
+This in combination with a strong password leads to almost 100% security of the login area.

 Security of the XML-RPC interface

 The XML-RPC is an interface that allows you to control your WordPress website remotely.
 It is therefore often used by hackers and bots as a gateway.
 At Raidboxes , this interface is now blocked by default.
 However, it can also be unblocked again with a single click.
 In any case, protecting the interface prevents intrusion via this route.

 Protected WP-Config. file